Sachar04/Heart-valentine-python/README.md

 # Python-turtle-hearts
   # Valentines day and you got no idea what to gift ?
-Your gf/bf is already mad ?
+Your gf / bf is already mad ?
   # I got u!
   # Copy the code and let it run.
 Due to its duration time, your lover will not be able to wait anymore.
   # When the background is finished, the real cute stuff will start to create itself.